jon-bown/blog/_posts/2023-06-14-DSPodcasts.md

 date: 2023-06-14
 ---

 I've been listening to some fantastic data science and machine learning podcasts recently, and I'd love to share my favorites with you.
-I'm also anxious to discover new ones, so please share your recommendations in the comments below!

 ### 🌟 My Top Picks: